ev3dev/ev3dev.github.io/docs/sensors/index.md

 WeDo sensors, referred to as **Analog/WeDo**, are also analog sensors.
 They are actually electrically similar to Analog/EV3 sensors (require 5V power and have ID resistor).
-Currently, we only support WeDo sensors attached to a WeDo hub, but if someone would like to design a cable and modify the `ev3-analog-sensor` driver, we could easily make them work with the input ports on the EV3.
+Currently, we only support WeDo sensors attached to a WeDo hub, but if someone would like to design a cable and modify the `wedo-sensor` and `lego-ports` drivers, we could easily make them work with the input ports on the EV3.

 RCX sensors also fall into this category, but do not work with the EV3 - at least not with the converter cable described in the NXT Hardware Developers